A local approach to parameter space reduction for regression and classification tasks: Numerical results

 with homogeneous Neumann boundary condition on $\partial\Omega_{\text{right}}$, and Dirichlet boundary conditions on the remaining part of $\partial\Omega$.
 The diffusion coefficient $\kappa:(\Omega, \mathcal{A}, P)\times\Omega\rightarrow \RR$, with $\mathcal{A}$ denoting a $\sigma$-algebra, is such that $\log(\kappa)$ is a Gaussian random field, with covariance function $G(\xx,\yy)$ defined by

 where the correlation length is $\beta=0.03$.
 We approximate this random field with the truncated Karhunen–Lo\`eve decomposition as

-where $(X_{i})_{i\in 1,\dots, m}$ are independent standard normal distributed random variables, and the eigenpairs of the Karhunen–Lo\`eve decomposition of the zero-mean random field $\kappa$ are denoted with $(\gamma_{i}, \boldsymbol{\psi}_{i})_{i\in 1,\dots, d}$.
+where $(X_{i})_{i\in 1,\dots, m}$ are independent standard normal distributed random variables, and the eigenpairs of the Karhunen–Lo\`eve decomposition of the zero-mean random field $\kappa$ are denoted with $(\gamma_{i}, \boldsymbol{\psi}_{i})_{i\in 1,\dots, m}$.
 The parameters $(X_{i})_{i\in 1,\dots, m=10}$ sampled from a standard normal distribution are the coefficients of the Karhunen-Lo\`eve expansion, truncated at the first $10$ modes, so the parameter space has dimension $m=10$.

 The domain $\Omega$ is discretized with a triangular unstructured mesh $\mathcal{T}$ with $3194$ triangles.
 The simulations are carried out with the finite element method with polynomial order $1$.
-The solution $u$ is evaluated at $1668$ degrees of freedom, thus the output is vectorial with dimension $d=1688$.
-As done in~\cite{zahm2020gradient, romor2020kas}, the output is enriched with the metric induced by the Sobolev space $H^1(\Omega)$ on to the finite element space of polynomial order $1$: the metric is thus represented by a $d\times d$ matrix $M$ obtained as the sum of the mass and stiffness matrices of the numerical scheme and it is involved in the AS procedure when computing the correlation matrix $\mathbb{E}\left [ Df\ M\ Df^{T} \right ]$, where $Df$ is the $m\times d$ Jacobian matrix of the objective function $f:\RR^{10}\to \RR^d$.
+The solution $u$ is evaluated at $1668$ degrees of freedom, thus the output is vectorial with dimension $d=1668$.
+As done in~\cite{zahm2020gradient, romor2022kas}, the output is enriched with the metric induced by the Sobolev space $H^1(\Omega)$ on to the finite element space of polynomial order $1$: the metric is thus represented by a $d\times d$ matrix $M$ obtained as the sum of the mass and stiffness matrices of the numerical scheme and it is involved in the AS procedure when computing the correlation matrix $\mathbb{E}\left [ Df\ M\ Df^{T} \right ]$, where $Df$ is the $m\times d$ Jacobian matrix of the objective function $f:\RR^{10}\to \RR^d$, that maps the first $m=10$ coefficients of the Karhunen-Lo\'eve expansion $(X_i)_{i\in 1,\dots, m}$ to the solution $u$.
+The Jacobian matrix is evaluated for each set of parametric instances with the adjoint method, as in~\cite{romor2022kas}.

 Since the output is high-dimensional we classified with \cref{alg:classification} the output space in $6$ clusters, using the Grassmann distance from \cref{eq:grassmannian distance}, as shown in \cref{fig:clusters_spoisson}.